ibm-cloud-docs/mqcloud/learn/mqoc_qm_versions.md

 ---
 copyright:
-  years: 2018, 2020
+  years: 2018, 2021
-lastupdated: "2019-02-04"
+lastupdated: "2021-09-27"
 ---

-{:new_window: target="_blank"}
-{:shortdesc: .shortdesc}
-{:screen: .screen}
-{:codeblock: .codeblock}
-{:pre: .pre}
+{{site.data.keyword.attribute-definition-list}}

 # Versions and Revisions
 {: #mqoc_qm_versions}

-In this section, you can learn about the IBM queue manager versions and revisions for IBM MQ on Cloud.
+In this section, you can learn about the IBM queue manager versions and revisions for {{site.data.keyword.mq_full}}.

-{:shortdesc}
+{: shortdesc}

 ## Queue manager details